Elephant Design: 1983–1990: formative years

-Elephant was registered on 2 May 1989, and began operating from a 10 ft. x 10 ft.
-Room, at 165, Shukrawar Peth, Pune.
+Elephant was registered on 2 May 1989 and began operating from a 10 ft × 10 ft room, at 165, Shukrawar Peth, Pune.
 The space belonged to Ashwini Deshpande's parents (then Ashwini Oak), where stood her ancestral Oak Wada.
 Initial work revolved around corporate communications and exhibitions.
 The firm was registered as Elephant, The Design Office.
 The initial offering was multi disciplinary owing to the different design specialization of the founders.
 Vineet Limaye specialized in furniture design, Ashwini Deshpande, exhibitions, Sudhir Sharma, visual communication, Partha Guha had specialized in films, Ashish Deshpande, product design and Gargi Sharma, it was animation.

 January, 1990, the team moved from the Shukrawar Peth office to Ganjve Chowk, Navi Peth where they remained till 1995.
 Initial years were exploratory, work was sporadic and there were many afternoons spent playing Scotland Yard.
 Some notable work was done during this period for BASF Ltd. Germany, Gurjari, Dr. Beck & Co. and H&FS Magazine.

-1991-2000: consolidation years
+1991–2000: consolidation years

 Vineet Limaye resigned from the firm in the year 1991–1992 to start his own practice.
 The first computer (ICIM 386 PC) was acquired at Elephant for CAD work which went obsolete within 6 months due to introduction of 486 PCs.

 In 1994, the firm worked on the National Games’ signage system design.
 Elephant Design Pvt.
 Ltd., a private limited company was established in May, 1995.
 It was also the year, the company moved to its own premises at Pragati Complex, Kothrud Industrial Area, Pune.

-2001-2010: leadership years
+2001–2010: leadership years

 Several notable trade fair pavilions were designed during this period for Bajaj Auto, Kalyani Group, TCS, DRDO, Maruti Suzuki and Thermax Ltd. Retail Merchandising standards were defined for Standard Chartered Bank, several P&G Brands and Service Standards for Bajaj Auto.
 Gargi Sharma resigned from Elephant in 2003.
 2004 saw Elephant work on a major identity revamp for Bajaj Auto.

 This phase saw Elephant adding strategic value to projects and client businesses.
 Trade Mark Elephant Design was registered to reinforce the consulting offering.
 Bajaj Probiking stores, aligning different business brands with the new mother brand for Godrej Group along with visual language, award-winning Suzlon Global Headquarters Brand Experience, Nissan India Car Project, Venky's Rebrand Program, Britannia Visual Language and the Commonwealth Youth Games 2008 design program were notable projects during this period.

 India's leading business publication, The Economic Times Brand Equity ranked Elephant amongst the top 5 design agencies in 2008.

 Sudhir Sharma's working association with Elephant ended in 2009.
 The year of 2009-2010 was a difficult year, due to global recession and the Indian economy reflecting a steep nosedive.

 By end of 2010, Elephant had expanded.
 An adjoining building was leased in Bavdhan, Pune to accommodate the growing team strength.
 Elephant invested in a Delhi-based communication agency, Brand Planet, thereby augmenting their operations in the Delhi area.